On the local quotient structure of Artin stacks: Introduction

 \section{Introduction}

-This paper was motivated by the question of whether an Artin stack is ``locally'' a quotient stack by the stabilizer.
-While this question may appear quite technical and stacky in nature, we hope that a positive answer would lead to intrinsic constructions of moduli schemes parameterizing objects with infinite automorphisms (eg. vector bundles on a curve) without the use of classical geometric invariant theory.
+This paper is motivated by the question of whether an Artin stack is ``locally'' near a point a quotient stack by the stabilizer at that point.
+While this question may appear quite technical in nature, we hope that a positive answer would lead to intrinsic constructions of moduli schemes parameterizing objects with infinite automorphisms (e.g. vector bundles on a curve) without the use of classical geometric invariant theory.

 We restrict ourselves to studying Artin stacks $\cX$ over a base $S$ near closed points $\xi \in |\cX|$ with linearly reductive stabilizer.

 We conjecture that this question has an affirmative answer in the \'etale topology.
 Precisely,